GKPython/Java-Design-Patterns/README.md

-# Java-Design-Patterns-
+# Java-Design-Patterns
-According to GOF‘s Design Pattern,Implemented by Java.
+Base on GOF‘s Design Pattern,Implemented by Java.